nforgeio/RaspberryDebugger/README.md

 ---

-**IMPORTANT:** Only .NET 6.0 starting with the SDK 6.0.100 works now and can be ONLY used in Visual Studio 2022 for the first!
+**IMPORTANT:** .NET 6.0 starting with the SDK 6.0.100 works now and can be ONLY used in Visual Studio 2022 for the first!

 ---